 Numerous studies have indicated that curcumin is a highly potent antimicrobial agent and has been shown to be active against various chronic diseases including various types of cancers, diabetes, obesity, cardiovascular, pulmonary, neurological, and autoimmune diseases.
 To date, over 100 different clinical trials have been completed with curcumin, which clearly shows its safety, tolerability, and its effectiveness against various chronic diseases in humans.
 (1)

 Modern science has revealed that curcumin mediates its effects by modulation of several important molecular targets, including transcription factors, enzymes, cell cycle proteins, cytokines, receptors, and cell surface adhesion molecules.
 Because it can modulate the expression of these targets, curcumin is now being used to treat cancer, arthritis, diabetes, Crohn’s disease, cardiovascular diseases, osteoporosis, Alzheimer’s disease, psoriasis, and other pathologies.
 (4)

-There is simply far to much research and information available on Turmeric for a full review to be given here.
-Suffice it to say this herb is a medicinal gold.
+There is simply far too much research and information available on Turmeric for a full review to be given here.
+Suffice it to say this herb is medicinal gold.

 As a spice, it should be used in your food regularly for best results.